12 min read

-What Is A Milk Run in Logistics?
+What Is a Milk Run in Logistics?

 In logistics, when your station needs supplies or you’re moving goods for storage in a new location, those actions must happen quickly.
-That’s when a “milk run” occurs, getting people what they need when needed so that the work can continue.

 While the local milk runs delivering dairy farm products door-to-door are largely a thing of the past, the milk run still thrives in logistics and supply chain operations.
-We compiled a short history of the these run, what logistics pros mean when they use the term, and how they contribute to smart operations.
+We compiled a short history of these runs, what logistics pros mean when they use the term, and how they contribute to smart operations.

 Similar efforts are common in all kinds of warehouse management operations today, from warehouses like ours to big distribution settings and small local deliveries via the dairy industry.
 It’s all about optimizing your work and resource utilization.